Eswatini: History

-Artifacts have been found indicating human activity dating back to the early Stone Age, around 200,000 years ago.
+Artifacts have been found indicating human activity dating back to the Early Stone Age, around 200,000 years ago.
 Prehistoric rock art paintings dating from as far back as c.
 27,000 years ago to as recently as the 19th century can be found around the country.

 The earliest known inhabitants of the region were Khoisan hunter-gatherers.
 They were largely replaced by the Nguni during the great Bantu migrations.
 These peoples originated from the Great Lakes region of eastern and central Africa.
 Evidence of agriculture and iron use dates from about the 4th century.
 People speaking languages ancestral to the current Sotho and Nguni languages began settling no later than the 11th century.
+Historically, the Bantu-speaking people of the southern part of Africa came from the Katanga direction and continued to expand to the south along the east coast of Africa.
+The Swazi people settled in the area between the Drakensberg Mountains and the Indian Ocean, and like other Bantu-speaking communities, they brought with them cattle, seeds to cultivate and handmade iron, wood, animal skin and clay products.

+The Swazi trace their origins to the Embo-Dlamini, a branch of the Embo-Nguni that originally settled in Tembeland, near present-day Delagoa Bay (Maputo) in Mozambique during the Bantu expansion.
+Within the Tembe territories, the Embo people were a small chiefdom led by Chief Langa.